SINTEFMedtek/CustusX/doc/shared_manual/installation/cx_user_installation.md

 Troubleshooting:
 ---------------
 - CustusX use OpenCL.
-If you get errors about OpenCL, try to install latest GPU drivers.
-Example: Missing OpenCL.dll.
+If you get errors about OpenCL, e.g. "Missing OpenCL.dll", try installing the latest driver for your graphics card.